-To figure your unadjusted basis, begin with your car's original basis, which is generally its cost.
+To figure your unadjusted basis, begin with your car's original basis, which generally is its cost.
 Cost includes sales taxes (see Sales taxes, earlier), destination charges, and dealer preparation.
 Increase your basis by any substantial improvements you make to your car, such as adding air conditioning or a new engine.
 Decrease your basis by any section 179 deduction, special depreciation allowance, gas guzzler tax, and alternative motor vehicle credit.

 See Form 8910, Alternative Motor Vehicle Credit, for information on the alternative motor vehicle credit.
+It is available on vehicles that were acquired in 2017, even if they weren't place in service until 2018.

-If your business use later falls to 50% or less, you may have to recapture (in-CAUTION clude in your income) any excess depreciation.
-See Car Used 50% or Less for Business, later, for more information.
+If your business use later falls to 50% or less, you may have to recapture (include in your income) any excess depreciation.
+See Car Used 50% or Less for Busi- ness, later, for more information.